geopandas/pyogrio/docs/source/about.md

 All records are read into memory in bulk.
 This is very fast, but can give memory issues when reading very large data sources.
-To solve this, Pyogrio exposes several options offered by GDAL to filter the data efficiently while being read.
+To solve this, Pyogrio exposes several options offered by GDAL to filter the data while being read.
-Some examples are a filter on a `bbox`, use `skip_features` / `max_features`, using a `sql` statement, etc.
+Some examples are a filter on a `bbox`, use `skip_features` / `max_features`, using a `sql` statement, etc. The performance of the filtering depends on the file format being read, e.g. the availability of (spatial) indexes, etc.

 When writing, the entire `GeoDataFrame` is written at once, but it is possible to append data to an existing data source.